-The volume of mediations held each year steadily decreased for five (5) fiscal years between 2003-04 and 2007-08.
+The volume of mediations held each year has decreased markedly since 2002-03.
 The rates of decrease in mediations conducted did not match the rate of decrease in PFB filings.
 This suggests that as PFB volume fell over that six-year period, OJCC mediators were able to act upon a greater percentage of the remaining PFB volume.
-It is therefore probable that a smaller volume of PFB were mediated privately in recent years due to the statutory 130 day mandate (see chart, page 8).
-The cost-efficiency of State mediation for parties is obvious.
-Furthermore, as the volume of state mediation increases, the "unit" cost of each additional mediation conference decreases because the aggregate cost of the state mediation program, primarily mediator salary, physical premises requirements and computer hardware, remains constant regardless of mediation conference volume, within reasonable parameters.
-In 2014-15, the volume of mediations conducted decreased almost 5% despite a small increase in petition volumes during the last two fiscal years.
-The mediation volume in 2014-15 (15,421) is very similar to the volume in 2012-13 (15,850).
-Thus, it is apparent that the decrease in mediator positions has not significantly affected OJCC mediator availability and performance.
+It is therefore probable that a smaller volume of PFB were mediated privately in recent years due to the statutory 130 day mandate.
+As the volume of state mediation increases, the "unit" cost of each additional mediation conference decreases because the aggregate cost of the state mediation program, primarily mediator salary, physical premises requirements and computer hardware, remains constant regardless of mediation conference volume, within reasonable parameters.
+In recent years, the volume of mediations conducted has vacillated, but remained reasonably similar around 16,000.